robertonetti/2.0.FCSeqTools.jl/README.md

 # Contents

 - `src` folder contains the code and the explanation of all the functions
-- `Example` folder contains an explained example of the Edge Addition Algorithm
+- `Example` folder contains an explained example of the Edge Activation Algorithm

 # Installation